Vimal1802/devops-bootcamp-project/README.md

   - Failures: Ensure the `failed` count is `0`.

-> **Note**: *The CI/CD pipeline has two stages: **Build**—packages the application into a Docker image and pushes it to ECR and **Deploy**—runs the web-server.yml Ansible playbook via SSM to pull the latest image and redeploy it.
-You can track both stages in real time on the GitHub Actions page, and the workflow is defined in `.github/workflows/deploy.yml.`*
+> **Note**: *This pipeline has two main steps.
+First, the **Build** step creates a Docker image of your application and uploads it to Amazon ECR.
+Then, the **Deploy** step uses the Ansible Controller (through AWS SSM) to run the `web-server.yml` playbook which pulls the newest image, and redeploy the web server.
+You can watch both steps happen in real time on the GitHub Actions page, and the full workflow is located in `.github/workflows/deploy.yml.`*

 ## 🌐 6.
 DNS and TLS Management (Cloudflare)
 To make your application accessible via your domain, follow these steps: